mmaz/vscode/README.md

 ### New vscode-vim install

-Edit `settings.json` to bind `p` in visual mode to paste without overriding the current register:
+Edit `settings.json` (opened by using the icon at the top right after opening settings with e.g., `cmd+,`) to bind `p` in visual mode to paste without overriding the current register:

 ```
     "vim.visualModeKeyBindingsNonRecursive": [